-I know why someone would want to make the switch from corporate to start up.
-I worked for the first 10 years of my career in a Fortune finance company that required a white shirt, matching suit and leather soled shoes.
-For the past 10 years, I have been working in a start up, and as much as I wear a pressed button down shirt (with no tie), today I am wearing flip flops and a t-shirt.
+I know why someone would want to make the switch from corporate to startup.
+I worked for the first 10 years of my career in a Fortune finance company that required a white shirt, matching the suit and leather soled shoes.
+For the past 10 years, I have been working in a startup, and as much as I wear a pressed button-down shirt (with no tie), today I am wearing flip-flops and a t-shirt.
 Trust me, it’s not just the flip-flops.
-It’s about opportunity.
-In this day and age, the best way to ensure your long-term financial success is not to rely on equity, not to rely on a single company, but to rely on your network and the strength of your skillset / resume.
+It’s about the opportunity.
+In this day and age, the best way to ensure your long-term financial success is not to rely on equity, not to rely on a single company, but to rely on your network and the strength of your skill set/resume.
 Start-ups are pushing the envelope when it comes to “getting shit done” and when you “get shit done”, you have something worthy of putting on your resume.
-This is why you want to interview with a start up.
+This is why you want to interview with a startup.

 If you feel you have what it takes then remember this as you prepare for your interview:

-You “hoo doo” what we doo.
+You “hoo doo” what we do.
 To us it’s not doo doo.

-You are not only passionate about what you do, but are also passionate about what our company does.
+You are not only passionate about what you do but are also passionate about what our company does.
 This means that you are fascinated with some facet of what we do as a company.
-During the interview process for my current gig, I gave examples of how our company technology has effected, could effect and is effecting HR.
+During the interview process for my current gig, I gave examples of how our company technology has effected, could affect and is affecting HR.
 I was sincerely excited about these examples.
 Be prepared to convey your passion by weaving in stories about how you combine your skill set with what we do.

 - Don’t worry about long-term stability or your retirement plan.
 Don’t worry about the company 10 or 20 years from now.
 That is a distraction and it is not realistic in this economy for a company of ANY size.
 You are interviewing with a dedicated group of individuals and we believe in what we are doing, having fun doing it, and building our skill sets along the way.
 If we could predict the stability of ANY company, large or small 10-20 years, we wouldn’t be working in technology companies we would be investing in them.

-- Prove you have passion for your craft.
-Do you practice your craft working on side projects, afterhours and weekends?
+- Prove you have a passion for your craft.
+Do you practice your craft working on side projects, after hours and weekends?
 We won’t hire “just anyone and we don’t look at our day job as “work”.
 We are passionate about our craft and when we aren’t working, we are still thinking in our discipline.
-I am paid to practice HR during the day, but I work on this blog in the evenings and on the weekend volunteer my time coaching candidates on how to get through the interview process.
+I am paid to practice HR during the day, but I work on this blog in the evenings and on the weekend volunteer my time to coach candidates on how to get through the interview process.
 I practice my craft “for fun”.
 Scary huh???

 Start-ups are finicky breed, and what worked in your traditional corporate interview probably won’t be enough.
 Re-evaluate your interview messaging and give us examples of your passion for your craft.